Disappearing Bedside Clock

 The Show Date swtich controls whether the day and date are displayed along with the current time.

-Enable brightness dimming to have Disappearing Bedside Clock reduce the screen's backlight level once the time display has faded.
-The backlight is lowered to the dimmest setting iOS allows.
+Enable brightness dimming to have Disappearing Bedside Clock reduce the displays brightness level once the time display has faded.
+The brightness is lowered to the dimmest setting iOS allows.

 Recommended iOS settingsDisappearing Bedside Clock has been designed to operate smoothly in conjunction with iOS's many features.
 Because Disappearing Bedside Clock is typically operating throughout the night, we recommend the following iOS settings: